 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-This fun run/walk will benefit The Dysautonomia Project which is a 501(c)(3) not for profit organization whose mission is to educate healthcare professionals, patients and communities dysautonomia.
+This fun run/walk will benefit The Dysautonomia Project which is a 501(c)(3) not-for-profit organization whose mission is to educate healthcare professionals, patients and communities about dysautonomia.